Killarney Residential Modern,

 2016 LANTA Award

 The rectilinear layout of the flower beds reflect that of the composition of the modern style of the home.
 The proportions on the ground plane were conceived from the house elevation to create a visually proportional space.
-The wrapping of the beds provide a sense of privacy and enclosure, without closing it off from the public sidewalk.
+The wrapping of the beds provide a sense of privacy without closing it off from the public sidewalk.

 The backyard follows a similar concept.
 The rundle rock retaining wall was pushed away on